SeanMcP/seanmcp.com/src/articles/quick-comparison-of-javascript-and-go-executables.md

   and Deno offer a competitive option for developers familiar with the JavaScript ecosystem
 tags:
+  - Articles
   - Bun
   - Deno
   - Go
   - JavaScript
 date: 2023-06-05T07:34-0400
 verse: Psalm 40:5
 ---